adamsilver/fdpb/02-Checkout.md

 Alternatively, the computer freezes, which was the case for Daniel, the leading character in *I, Daniel Blake*.
 With declining health and having never used a computer before, his computer freezes and his data lost.
 In the end, he gives up.

-I've counted 16 problems in total, which you can read about in Better Form Design: One Thing Per Page[^2].
+I've counted 16 problems in total, which you can read in Better Form Design: One Thing Per Page[^2].

+But is One Thing Per Page always suitable?

+Not always.
+Caroline Jarrett, who first wrote about One Thing Per Page in 2015, makes this quite clear.
+She explains that user research “will quickly show you that some questions will be best grouped into a longer page.”

+However, conversely, she also goes onto explain that “questions that naturally ‘go together’ from the point of view of designers… don’t need to be on the same page to work for users.”

+She provides an enlightening example when, for GOV.UK Verify, they tested putting “Create a username” on one page and “Create a password” on the next.

+Like most designers, Caroline thought that putting these two form fields on separate pages would be overkill.
+In reality, users weren’t bothered by this at all.

+The key point is to *start* with One Thing Per Page and then, through research, find out whether grouping fields together is better.

+That is not to say you’ll always end up combining screens together—in my experience, the best results come from splitting things apart, period.

-This inconspicuous and humble UX pattern is flexible, performant and inclusive by design.
+In summary, this pattern is flexible, performant and inclusive by design.
 It truly embraces the web, making things easy for high and low confidence users.

-Having lots (or everything) on one page, may give an illusion of simplicity, but like algebraic equations, they are difficult to deal with unless they are broken down.
+Having many things per page may give an illusion of simplicity, but like algebraic equations, they are difficult to deal with unless they are broken down.

-If we consider a task as a transaction that a user wants to complete, breaking it down into multiple steps makes sense.
+If we consider a task as a transaction that users want to complete, breaking it down into multiple steps makes sense.
 It’s as if we’re using the very building blocks of the web as a form of progressive disclosure.
 And the metaphor behind pages provides a subconscious sense of moving forward.

-We'll use this approach to design the checkout flow.
+We'll use this approach going forward.

 ## Flow and order